MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-enable-application-ledger-entries-different-currencies.md

 ms.date: 04/01/2021
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.reviewer: bholtorf
 ---
-# <a name="enable-application-of-ledger-entries-in-different-currencies"></a>Enable Application of Ledger Entries in Different Currencies
+# Enable Application of Ledger Entries in Different Currencies

 If you purchase from a vendor in one currency and submit payment in another currency, you can apply the payment to the purchase.